byCedric/expo-expo/docs/pages/versions/v38.0.0/react-native/animated.md

 ---

 The `Animated` library is designed to make animations fluid, powerful, and painless to build and maintain. `Animated` focuses on declarative relationships between inputs and outputs, configurable transforms in between, and `start`/`stop` methods to control time-based animation execution.

-+
-+The core workflow for creating an animation is to create an `Animated.Value`, hook it up to one or more style attributes of an animated component, and then drive updates via animations using `Animated.timing()`.
+The core workflow for creating an animation is to create an `Animated.Value`, hook it up to one or more style attributes of an animated component, and then drive updates via animations using `Animated.timing()`.

 ## Example

 The following example contains a `View` which will fade in and fade out based on the animated value `fadeAnim`.

+> Don't modify the animated value directly.
+You can use the [`useRef` Hook](https://reactjs.org/docs/hooks-reference.html#useref) to return a mutable ref object.
+This ref object's `current` property is initialized as the given argument and persists throughout the component lifecycle.

 ```js
 import React, { useRef } from "react";